 The quintessential product advertising was Tang, but there were other products that hitched onto Apollo and NASA, even though NASA did not have a specific promotional program.

-I pulled together a list; I am sure there are hundreds more, especially as you get into the Space Shuttle/Space Station era.
+Here are just a few.
+There are dozens more, especially as you get into the Space Shuttle/Space Station era.

 Here are a few of the household brands: